jboss-developer/jboss-sandbox-quickstarts/ejb-security-propagation/README.md

         `cXVpY2tzdGFydFB3ZDEh` is the base64 format for `quickstartPwd1!` password.
 You can also generate it with `echo -n 'quickstartPwd1!' | base64`

-##### Manually Configure the Server Profiles

-1. Open the `domain.xml` file and find the "full-sockets" socket binding group.
+### Open and review the `domain.xml` file.

+   * Find the "full-sockets" socket binding group and review the outbound-socket-binding section.
-2. Add the following outbound-socket-binding

         <outbound-socket-binding name="srv2srv-ejb-socket">
             <remote-destination host="localhost" port="4597"/>
         </outbound-socket-binding>

-3. Find the "remoting" subsystem of "full" profile and add the relevant section as show below
+   * Review the "remoting" subsystem of "full" profile.

         <subsystem xmlns="urn:jboss:domain:remoting:1.1">
             <connector name="remoting-connector" socket-binding="remoting" security-realm="ApplicationRealm"/>